-(i) Investigation by the Academic Dean (or designee): After reviewing the course instructor's recommendation and written summary of the case and consulting with the instructor, the Academic Dean (or designee) reviews the student's disciplinary record maintained by the Student Affairs Office, reviews the evidence, and interviews individually or together the instructor, the accused student and possible witnesses.
+- (i) Investigation by the Academic Dean (or designee): After reviewing the course instructor's recommendation and written summary of the case and consulting with the instructor, the Academic Dean (or designee) reviews the student's disciplinary record maintained by the Student Affairs Office, reviews the evidence, and interviews individually or together the instructor, the accused student and possible witnesses.
 Before the interview, the accused student is informed that they may bring a person of choice and that they also has the right to have legal counsel present during the interview (student is responsible for any fees required by legal counsel).
 The student must notify the Academic Dean (or designee) at least three (3) working days before the time of the interview of any intent to be accompanied by legal counsel.
 The role of legal counsel, if any, at this stage should be restricted to consultation with the student.
-The student is not required to make any response during the interview.

-(ii) Resolution of the charge(s) by the Academic Dean (or designee):

-- If the Chair of the Teaching and Learning Committee decides not to impose a College sanction, the Dean notifies and provides written justification of the decision to the student, and course instructor.
+The student is not required to make any response during the interview. - (ii) Resolution of the charge(s) by the Academic Dean (or designee): - 1) If the Academic Dean decides not to impose a College sanction, the Dean notifies and provides written justification of the decision to the student, and course instructor.
 The decision of the Academic Dean to not impose a College sanction may not be used by the student to justify or support an appeal of an academic penalty by the course instructor. - 2) If the Academic Dean decides to impose a College sanction, the Dean informs the course instructor and Department Chair, and the student is notified in writing.
-When a College sanction of Denial of a Degree, Revocation of a Degree, Expulsion, or Suspension is proposed, the Academic Dean will present the recommendation to the Vice President of Academics and Student Affairs for review and approval prior to notifying the student. - 3) The notice to the student includes: - a) A statement of the specific academic misconduct committed - b) A concise summary of the facts upon which the charge is based - c) A statement of the College sanction(s) - d) A statement of the appeal procedure - 4) If, within ten (10) working days the student does not appeal the decision to impose the College sanction, the allegation in the notice of College sanction will be accepted.
-The Vice President of Academics and Student Affairs will instruct the appropriate College officials to implement the sanction. - 5) A written summary of the case will be placed in the student's disciplinary file maintained by the Student Conduct Officer in the Student Affairs Office.

-6) No College sanction or academic penalty is imposed until final resolution of the charge(s) or until the deadline for an appeal has passed.

-(c) Student Appeal of Academic Penalties and/or College Sanctions
+When a College sanction of Denial of a Degree, Revocation of a Degree, Expulsion, or Suspension is proposed, the Academic Dean will present the recommendation to the President for review and approval prior to notifying the student. - 3) The notice to the student includes: - a) A statement of the specific academic misconduct committed - b) A concise summary of the facts upon which the charge is based - c) A statement of the College sanction(s) - d) A statement of the appeal procedure - 4) If, within ten (10) working days the student does not appeal the decision to impose the College sanction, the allegation in the notice of College sanction will be accepted.
+The Dean of Student Success will instruct the appropriate College officials to implement the sanction. - 5) A written summary of the case will be placed in the student's disciplinary file maintained by the Student Conduct Officer in the Student Affairs Office. - 6) No College sanction or academic penalty is imposed until final resolution of the charge(s) or until the deadline for an appeal has passed. - (c) Student Appeal of Academic Penalties and/or College Sanctions academic penalty or within ten (10) working days after receiving the notice of a College sanction, whichever occurs later.

 If the student denies the charge(s) and/or does not accept the academic penalty imposed by the course instructor and/or the College sanction, the student may appeal.
-A request for an appeal with supporting evidence must be presented in writing to the Vice President of Academics and Student Affairs within ten (10) working days after the student is informed by the instructor of the imposed academic penalty or within ten (10) working days after receiving the notice of a College sanction, whichever occurs later.
+A request for an appeal with supporting evidence must be presented in writing to the Dean of Student Success within ten (10) working days after the student is informed by the instructor of the imposed